 Lane also wrote and performed All the Unsung Heroes for a documentary on the Vietnam War Memorial.

-Lane continues to record with her most recent album in 2010 On the Wings of Songs.
+Lane continues to record with her most recent album, Christmas Love released in 2017.

-Helen born Helen Lorene Johnson was born on December 6, 1941.
+Born Helen Lorene Johnson on December 6, 1941.
 She had a love for music thanks to listening to The Grand Ole Opry as well as listening to her brothers who played in bands.
 Eventually, she got in on the performing act and formed a trio with her sisters, Judy and Sharon.
 She would eventually go solo and perform with her own band The Crossroads.

 When she graduated from high school, she married and found work as a secretary, but she never gave up her love for singing and performed whenever possible.
 It was in the 1960s that she began to establish a name for herself as a song writer and after submitting a demo tape to Columbia/Screen Gems Music they hired her on.
 When the company folded, she sent a demo tape to Jerry Crutchfield who signed her to MCA Music.
 Crutchfield also helped her secured a recording contract with Columbia Records.